mechevarria/demo-nginx-angular/README.md

 ## Production Build

 * Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Keycloak configuration

+* Default configuration has keycloak integration disabled.
+To enable, set the runtime environment variable `KEYCLOAK` to **true**
+* The `KEYCLOAK_URL` variable is externalized to allow deployment to different environments and passed via the `docker-run.sh`, `docker-run-dev.sh` and `cf-push.sh` scripts.
+* Complete keycloak configuration is located in [env.template.js](https://github.com/mechevarria/demo-nginx-angular/blob/master/src/assets/js/env.template.js).
+This file replaces variables with the `envsubst` command when the nginx container is started.

 ## Code scaffolding